slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Human and car tracking autonomous drones are now on the market

+2021-06-30

+- Drones: the dark side.

+### Cartels adopt drones armed with explosives

+2021-06-30

+- Drones: the dark side.

 ### Democratising the right to lazyness

 2021-06-23